dev-ugurkontel/dev-ugurkontel/README.md

 - 👋 Hi, I’m @dev-ugurkontel
-- 👀 I’m interested in .Net and back-end microservices
+- 👀 I'm interested in front-end designs and back-end microservices
 - 📫 How to reach me > dev.ugurkontel@gmail.com